christopher-ward/storio/README.md

 npm run dev
 ```

-4. Once started, you can view the application by opening [https://localhost:3000](https://localhost:3000)
+4. Once started, you can view the application by opening [https://localhost:3000](https://localhost:3000) in your browser